 Completing a risk assessment for any cleaning activity is part-and-parcel of other compliance requirements that we detail here, and of course typical in all other property services as well.
 Although they can come across as overkill and just a tick-box exercise, the principle is very important in that you’re trying to detect potential issues and risks that may cause harm, whether affecting the actual cleaners or others in the nearby area.

-They’re popular of course with business premises and corporate cleaning services, including office cleaning, but still good to note in other contexts, whether other community and organisation’s interests, or even domestic homes and end of tenancy cleaning services.
+They’re popular of course with business premises and corporate cleaning services, including office cleaning, but still good to note in other contexts, whether other community and organisation’s interests or even domestic homes and end of tenancy cleaning services.
 In actual fact, it can be even more important here to get hold of the essential basics as they can otherwise be taken for granted or not even considered.

 Therefore here are 10 risks that most cleaning services will come across, and a great starting point to then develop your own unique risk assessment (you can download a simple cleaning risk assessment template here as well).